icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 ###### Don’t worry about the left hand side too much yet - this reads as your username ‘@’ the hostname of your computer

 ```
-Tip: You can use Ctrl+ and Ctrl- to make the text bigger and smaller.
+TIP: You can use Ctrl+ and Ctrl- to make the text bigger and smaller.
 ```

 Before we begin, we'll have to explain some terms.
 Don't worry if these don't make sense at first, you'll pick up concepts quickly when experimenting with the `ls` and `cd` commands: